 The traits of a segment can be combined with either a logical AND or a logical OR:

-A segment defined in the following way will make the content available only if ALL of the following three traits match (i.e. the user has logged in, comes from the United States, and accesses the content on 4 July 2020):
+Example: The segment below serves content only if ALL of the three traits match: the user has logged in, comes from the United States, and accesses the content on 4 July 2020.

 Persona is a hypothetical visitor who represents the target audience.
-The persona has the same goals as other visitors in a segment group.
+The persona has the same goals as other visitors in the segment.
 Use personas together with segmentation to test content variants.
-If a variant makes sense for the persona then it is suitable for everybody in the same segment.
+If a variant makes sense for the persona then it makes sense for everybody in the same segment.

-Caching "realizes a performance increase for transfers of data that is being repeatedly transferred".
-In Magnolia, caching of personalized pages and pages with personalized components is possible in Enterprise Edition Pro with the Advanced Cache for Personalization (ACP) module.
+Caching increases the performance of transferring data repeatedly.
+In Magnolia, you can cache personalized pages and components with Enterprise Edition Pro using the Advanced Cache for Personalization (ACP) module.
 The module caches content variants automatically.